alexjmiller5/DoodleJump-NEAT-AI/README.md

 - make the doodler be able to switch sides of the screen from the edge
 - create a losing screen
 - animate legs to jump
+- make it so that when the doodler changes the way it's facing it looks nicer